 The Definitive List Of Why Travel Insurance Claims are Denied

-Contrary to popular belief most travel insurance providers are not in the business of denying claims without a reason, this is not a good long term business strategy.
+Contrary to popular belief most travel insurance providers are not in the business of denying claims without a reason, this is clearly not a good long term business strategy.
 They do however keep very strict procedures on travel insurance claims.
 Firstly to minimise travel insurance fraud, and secondly to ensure all claims are handled consistently, leaving as little as possible to interpretation.
-So wonder why your travel insurance claims get denied?
-Here are 14 popular, strange and humorous reasons why travel insurance claims have been dismissed.
+So do you ever wonder why your travel insurance claim might have been denied?
+Here are 14 popular, strange and humorous reasons why travel insurance claims have been rejected.

 1. Missing Original Receipts

-For example, if you have to purchase prescribed medicine whilst away, always ensure that you keep your receipts, or you will find it impossible to make a claim on your insurance.
+For example, if you have to purchase prescription medicine whilst away, always ensure that you keep your receipts, or you may find it impossible to make a claim on your insurance.
 It is usually a requirement to have the original receipt so as to prevent multiple claims for the same item.
 This is not because the insurer thinks YOU are dishonest, it is because there have been numerous dishonest claims in the past.

 2. Alcohol Intoxication

 If you have an accident, lose valuables, or damage a personal item whilst under the influence of alcohol or drugs, your insurance is may well be considered invalid.
-Always check the small print to confirm what is and is not covered whilst drinking alcohol, and if not, ensure that you leave all expensive items in a safe place.
+Always check the small print to confirm what is and is not covered whilst drinking alcohol, and if not covered, ensure that you leave all expensive items in a safe and secure place.

 3. Pre-existing Conditions

-If you have a pre-existing medical condition, you must state this if asked, some insurers will allow coverage for additional cost other may not.
-If you do not disclose your condition when signing up for you travel insurance, and then attempt to make a claim, the claim will be denied when your medical records are consulted.
-Some may not ask but automatically do not cover medical conditions deemed to be pre-existing.
-With others making it clear that only emergency treatment is covered for conditions that occur specific to your travel, such as being in a car accident.
+If you have a pre-existing medical condition, you must state this if asked.
+Some insurers will cover these conditions for additional cost, others may not.
+If you do not disclose your condition when signing up for you travel insurance, and then attempt to make a claim, the claim will be denied if your medical records are consulted.
+Some insurers may not ask and automatically do not cover medical conditions deemed to be pre-existing.
+Whilst others make it clear that only emergency treatment is covered for conditions that occur specific to your travel, like being in a car accident.

-It is also not an uncommon story where an insurer has voided a whole policy on the premise that the application was falsely completed or contained "misrepresentation".
-In this instance even if a claim was for a lost bag, because you had not disclosed information when asked your policy could be voided in total so in effect you have no travel insurance.
-This is rare, but be careful.
+It is also not an uncommon that an insurer has voided a whole policy on the basis that the initial application was incorrectly completed or contained a "misrepresentation".
+In this instance even a claim was for a lost bag may be rejected because you had not disclosed information when asked.
+Your policy could be voided in total, meaning you may have no travel insurance at all.

 4. Not Consulting A Doctor

-If you are cancelling or altering a holiday due to a medical condition of your own or a relative, you must see your doctor and have proof that they have advised you formal to cancel or change your trip prior.
+If you are cancelling or altering a holiday due to a medical condition of your own or a relative, you must see your doctor and have proof that they have advised you formally to cancel or change your travel plans.

 5. Ignoring The Small Print.

 Always read the small print in its entirety to ensure that you know exactly what you are covered for and what is not included.
-Most cases of claims being denied result from people ignoring the small print and not realising the terms of the contract that they have signed.
-For instance you may think you are covered for all medical expenses but did you know many policies will not cover a condition that is not related to your travel?
+Most cases of claims being denied result from people ignoring the small print and not realising the terms of the policy that they have signed.
+For instance you may think you are covered for all medical expenses but many travel insurance policies will not cover a pre-existing medical condition that is not specified and explicitly approved.
 One example was a woman that didn't know she was 3 months pregnant when she departed and then needed some medical assistance as a result of complications, the insurer denied the claim on the basis it was not a travel related medical condition and the policy wording was explicit on this particular condition.

 6. Not Claiming Expeditiously

 Many policies are likely to have a time frame within which you must inform your insurer of any claims.
 Any claims made outside of this time frame risk being denied.
 Also be aware of any conditions where you must inform your insurer prior to spending money that you may wish to claim later.
-Again, this usually relates to medical expenses but could also be for legal advice if you are involved in an accident.
+This usually relates to medical expenses but could also be for legal advice if you are involved in an accident with other parties.

 7. Unapproved Destinations